Communication Between Clinicians

 The factors that impair effective communication between providers often relate to cultural norms and expectations within the health care environment.
 Rigid hierarchies, in which authority gradients discourage frontline workers from raising concerns with leadership, are persistent within health care and a known contributor to preventable harm.
 Overtly disruptive and unprofessional behavior is less common, but has a chilling effect on communication and teamwork.
 More subtle issues, such as nonverbal cues, interpersonal relations, and group dynamics, can affect communication in ways that may not be readily apparent, even to the parties involved.
 In many ways, these factors contribute to the overall culture of safety within an organization.

 Approaches to improving communication between clinicians share common goals, but differ depending on the context.
 Efforts to enhance communication in the course of routine patient care have focused on developing standardized communication protocols for transmission of important information.
 For example, read-back protocols are now standard practice for communication of critical test results in order to reduce errors of omission.
 The Situation-Background-Assessment-Recommendation (SBAR) approach is widely used to facilitate communication between nurses and physicians by offering a standardized way of communicating the clinical assessment of a patient requiring acute attention.
 Used correctly, SBAR can be an effective tool to minimize authority gradients.
+Daily patient safety huddles enable all team members to participate in improving patient safety.
+Successes and concerns from the prior day and concerns for the current day are shared by each team member, along with updates on patient safety measures and initiatives.

 At the health care system level, formal teamwork training programs explicitly focus on enhancing communication behaviors within teams, and a growing body of literature demonstrates that improved team behaviors lead to better patient outcomes.
 The unit-based safety team model, which emphasizes teamwork training approaches within a geographic unit, has also been effective in improving safety culture.
 Organizations are also taking a more proactive stance in addressing disruptive and unprofessional behavior by clinicians at all levels.